StevenH237/Synchrony-ModDocs/Lola/Nuance.md

 This page goes over some of the finer details of Lola's two rules.

+These statements assume you're playing Lola with default rules.
+As with any Nixill mod, there exist [Options](./Options.md) to change some rules.

 # Low% rules apply
 Lola will instantly die if they directly attempt to pick up any item or use any shrine.